stylesuxx/v3xctrl/docs/Troubleshooting.md

 If there is still no video stream:
 - Check the logs of the `v3xctrl-video` service: `journalctl -u v3xctrl-video -n 50` - this will give you more information about what is going on with the service.

 Often times an issue can be a bad connection with the camera.
-To rule out the camera as an error source you can enable `testSource` in the `video` config section, this will send a test pattern instead of the camera feed to the client.
+To rule out the camera as an error source you can enable `testSource` in the `video` config section, this will send a test pattern instead of the camera feed to the viewer.

 If you can see the test pattern, double check your camera connection.

 ### Stream very laggy
-Lag should not be an issue - we are dropping frames if they can not be sent fast enough on the client or if the encoder can not process them fast enough.
+Lag should not be an issue - we are dropping frames if they can not be sent fast enough on the streamer or if the encoder can not process them fast enough.

-Monitor the FPS on the server - if the Main `Loop` does not run at the full framerate of 60FPS, it is an indicator that your server is not capable of handling the load.
+Monitor the FPS on the viewer - if the Main `Loop` does not run at the full framerate of 60FPS, it is an indicator that your viewer is not capable of handling the load.

 ### Drop in Video frames
 If the `Video` FPS counter does not show the configured FPS (30 per defautlt), there could be multiple reasons for this:

-1. If the main `Loop` also is not running at full (60 by default) FPS, then your server machine is the issue.
+1. If the main `Loop` also is not running at full (60 by default) FPS, then your viewer machine is the issue.
 2. If the main `Loop` is running at full FPS, but the `Video` loop is dropping, then this is most likely an issue with the network connection.
 Run the self check tests.
 The default video is set to 1.8Mbps, if your connection tests slower than that, then you need to adjust the bitrate accordingly.
 Tests have shown that a bitrate of 1Mbps is still usable.

 > As a reference, with a Cat 1, 4G modem your maximum upload speed will be 5Mbps.
 Benchmarks have shown that more realistically your upload will be at around 3.5Mbps on average.
 But this depends a lot on your provider and the coverage in your area.